TorbenSDJohansen/dnd/lore.md

 One fateful morning in the year **XX**, while Valgroth was exploring some far-off caves and Baradir was scaling the mountain heights, disaster struck **Dun Mordr**.
 Suddenly, an explosion heard miles off shock the mountain, and lava erupted violently from the depths.
 On this day, both Murudim and Elsadur were working in the local archives, and while their fellow dwarfs ran to shelter, they stayed behind to save as many scrolls as they could.
-This valiant sacrifice, however, would be their ultimate doom, as the lava rised faster than they thought, and they found themselves trapped, killing them both.
+This valiant sacrifice, however, would be their ultimate doom, as the lava rose faster than they thought, and they found themselves trapped, killing them both.

 When the two brothers returned, both alarmed by the shock and making their way back as fast as they could, much of **Dun Mordr** was destroyed, and their parents nowhere to be found.
 The brothers quickly made their way down and tried to breach the lava with their magic, but neither fiery nor frozen mastery was a match against the mass of lava.